 What to Do When It Falls on a Non-Business Day

 If the payment due date falls on a weekend or holiday (or any other day the card issuer doesn’t accept payments) then a payment made on the following business day is considered on time.
-But, since most credit card issuers accept automated payments online and by phone, your credit card is typically due on the payment due date no matter what day it falls on.
+However, since most credit card issuers accept automated payments online and by phone, your credit card is typically due on the payment due date no matter on which day it falls.

 If you typically mail your credit card payments, you should send your payment in advance of the due date to account for weekends, holidays, or delivery delays.

 What Happens If You Miss the Payment Due Date

 If you miss your due date on a credit card or loan, you’ll face late payment penalties.
 These can include a late payment fee and interest rate increase.
 With rewards credit cards, you might forfeit your credit card rewards if you miss just one payment due date, depending on the terms of your rewards program.

 Unfortunately, making up your payment won't reinstate the rewards you lost, and you'll have to start over again.